russell-laros/russell-laros/README.md

 ## Projects
 In this GitHub account, you'll find various side projects I've worked on to showcase my programming and data analytics skills.
 These projects cover a wide range of topics, including data cleaning, exploratory data analysis, machine learning, and time series forecasting.

-Feel free to explore my repositories, provide feedback, or collaborate on exciting projects.
+Feel free to explore my repositories, provide feedback, or collaborate on existing projects.
 I am also open to discussing job opportunities or freelance work related to data analytics or software development.

 ## Contact
 If you'd like to get in touch, feel free to reach out via [LinkedIn](https://linkedin.com/in/russell-laros) or send me an email at laros.russell@gmail.com.